w-bonelli/w-bonelli.github.io/_posts/2020-7-31-whatever-really.md

 > Sensual things are elegies to the disappearance of objects.[^1]

 By all accounts there is order in the universe.
-Whether this quality is timeless or temporary, we do not know.
-Nonetheless we presuppose signals in the noise around us.
+We presuppose signals in the noise.
 Things, evidently, can be predicted.
 To predict, we model.
-Thus informed, we act.
-We hope our models correspond to whatever really is "out there", as well as "in here"; to whatever really *is*.
-But what is there, really?
-And how ought we model it?
+Informed, we act.
+The hope, it would seem, is for models which correspond to whatever really is "out there"; to what's "in here"; to whatever *is*.

+What and how we think, then, as well as how and what we think it is to be, informs how we model it, being.

 Some posit a solely [physical](https://en.wikipedia.org/wiki/Physicalism) universe.
-This is not an agnostic monism: atop it sits a metaphysics in which the for-itself &mdash; all life, from the first cell to the conscious mind &mdash;
+This is not an agnostic monism: atop it sits a metaphysics in which the for-itself &mdash; life, from primordial ooze to a biped behind a keyboard &mdash;

 > has a biological (and thus mechanical) explanation.[^2]

-This view is often as useful, in biology as well as in everyday life, as it is intuitive.
+This view is often as useful, in practical and scientific senses both, as it is intuitive.
 Deacon reminds that

 > although the abstract logic of natural selection may be multiply realizable, selection is dependent upon substrate properties and how they influence form generation.[^3]